The Admirable Crichton (1957 film): Plot

 After two years, the social order has been completely upended: Crichton, now affectionately known as "the Guv", is in charge, while his former betters are his servants.
 In fact, the aristocrats have toughened up admirably and are quite content with their lot.
 Romantically, the situation is in disarray, as everyone waits to see whether Crichton will choose Mary or "Tweeny" (as Eliza is now called), both of whom are deeply in love with him.
 All three of the other men are smitten with Tweeny.

 Finally, Crichton chooses Mary.
 However, just as they are exchanging wedding vows, a ship is sighted.
 Mary begs the others not to light a signal fire, reminding them how happy they have been on the island, but in the end, Crichton does so.
 When a rescue party lands, he has put on his butler's uniform and resumed his servile duties, much to the discomfort of the others.

 The castaways return to London.
 Woolley writes a book of their experiences, one that portrays him as the saviour of the group.
 Lady Brocklehurst, suspecting that the work is full of lies, insists on questioning all of the party privately.
 Crichton tells the truth, but in such a way as to conceal everything.
 After Lady Brocklehurst leaves, Crichton tenders his resignation.
 When the Earl offers financial assistance for his plan to start a business, Crichton shows him a bag of valuable pearls acquired whilst on the island.
 Mary begs him to return there with her, but Crichton tells her they cannot fight civilisation.
 Tweeny offers to go with him, and is ecstatic when he accepts.

 Cast

 Production

-The film was produced by Alexander Korda's old company for distribution by Columbia Pictures.